MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/authentication-integration.md

 ---

-# How to: register and enable your app with Azure AD
+# How to register and RMS enable your app with Azure AD

 This topic will guide you through the basics of user authentication using the Azure Active Director Authentication Library (ADAL) and, through the Azure Portal, app registration and RMS enablement for your app.